Volkanco/AzureDeploy/OMSSolutions/oms-azure-vminventory-solution-v2/README.md

     <img src="http://armviz.io/visualizebutton.png"/>
 </a>

->[AZURE.NOTE]This is preliminary documentation for Azure VM Inventory , a management solution you can deploy into OMS that will provide insights of virtual machines across subscriptions.
+>[AZURE.NOTE]This is preliminary documentation for Azure VM Inventory , a management solution you can deploy into OMS that will provide insights of virtual machines and virtual machine scale sets across subscriptions.

 Azure VM Inventory  Solution collects and visualizes inventory information of a virtual machine along with ;